University Administrative Policies

 • is otherwise obtained by the University.

-The UNM Information Security Program defines what specific data elements and information (and in what context) constitute to-be-protected non-public, personally identifiable financial information, which includes but is not limited to:
+The UNM Information Security Program defines what specific data elements, information, and systems (and in what context) constitute to-be-protected non-public, personally identifiable financial information and systems, which includes but is not limited to:

 • developing and implementing the UNM Information Security Program;